core-wg/transport-indication/draft-amsuess-core-transport-indication.md

 by ensuring that their client systems do not needlessly use proxies advertised in an unsecured way, and by providing own proxies when their clients need them<!-- in a sense, avoid having starving clients that grab any straw at connectivity -->.

-## Implementing proxies

-Proxies that are trusted
-(i.e., that terminate (D)TLS connections and have an own server certificate) need to consider the same aspects as clients for their client-side interface as all other clients.

-Proxies can often process data from different security contexts.
-When they do, care needs to be taken to not apply has-proxy statements across security contexts.
-(This consideration is not specific to proxies, but comes up more frequently there).

 # IANA considerations